Belgian Pro League: Recent years (1980–present)

-In the 1980s, the European successes continued for Belgian clubs with Standard reaching the 1981-82 European Cup Winners' Cup final, Anderlecht winning the 1982-83 UEFA Cup and losing the next UEFA Cup final and KV Mechelen winning the 1987-88 European Cup Winners' Cup.
+In the 1980s, the European successes continued for Belgian clubs with Standard reaching the 1981–82 European Cup Winners' Cup final, Anderlecht winning the 1982–83 UEFA Cup and losing the next UEFA Cup final and KV Mechelen winning the 1987–88 European Cup Winners' Cup.
 In the domestic league, Anderlecht won their 20th title in 1986–87, which was also the 4th of the decade.
-Club Brugge and Standard each won 2 titles in the 1980s and KSK Beveren and KV Mechelen one each.
+Club Brugge and Standard each won two titles in the 1980s and KSK Beveren and KV Mechelen one each.

 In the 1990s, Belgium's teams performances were diminished in European competitions, with only RSC Anderlecht and Royal Antwerp FC reaching the European Cup Winners' Cup final, respectively in 1989–90 and in 1992–93.
-In the home league, RSC Anderlecht took 4 titles during the decade, while Club Brugge cemented their status as main contender with 4 titles.
+In the home league, RSC Anderlecht took four titles during the decade, while Club Brugge cemented their status as main contender with four titles.
 The remaining two titles went to Lierse SK and newcomer Racing Genk.
-The 2000s brought a bright European start, with Anderlecht reaching the second group stage in the 2000-01 UEFA Champions League, but the rest of the decade Belgian clubs were again not very successful in European competitions.
-In the league, RSC Anderlecht won 5 titles in the decade, with Club Brugge claiming two titles and Racing Genk taking their second title.
+The 2000s brought a bright European start, with Anderlecht reaching the second group stage in the 2000–01 UEFA Champions League, but the rest of the decade Belgian clubs were again not very successful in European competitions.
+In the league, RSC Anderlecht won five titles in the decade, with Club Brugge claiming two titles and Racing Genk taking their second title.
 At the end of the decade, Standard Liège returned as a title contender with two consecutive titles, 25 years after their 1982–83 title.
 At the end of the 2000s, the highest level in Belgian football was reshaped, with a play-off round after the regular season.
 RSC Anderlecht won the first championship in this new format, which was their 30th title.
 After another two titles for Anderlecht, KAA Gent was the surprise winner of the Championship in 2015.
 The following seven years, Club Brugge would win the league five times.
 Anderlecht and Genk won the title on the other occasions.
-Union Saint-Gilloise came close to shocking the footballing world by almost winning the league in 2021-22.
+Union Saint-Gilloise came close to shocking the footballing world by almost winning the league in 2021–22.
 In their first season at the top flight in 48 years, they started the play-offs in first place, but came just short of denying Club Brugge their third consecutive title.

 Competition format and naming

-Starting with the 2009–10 season, the format of the Pro League has been drastically changed.
-Playoffs were introduced after the regular season, the number of teams was decreased from 18 to 16 and the calendar has also been modified, with matches being played during the Christmas holiday.
-Many already criticized the format and point out the Dutch Eredivisie, where the playoffs are not being played anymore.
-RSC Anderlecht won the first championship in this new format, the Belgian Pro League 2009-10, which was their 30th Belgian championship.
+The competition format has undergone several changes since 2009, but the most significant one was the introduction of playoffs after completion of the regular season from the 2009–10 season.
+At that time the number of teams also decreased from 18 to 16 and there was the introduction of matches being played during the Christmas holidays.
+The change was initially met with criticism, with many at that time pointing out that the Dutch Eredivisie has already abandoned playoffs after three seasons.
+Anderlecht won the first championship in this new format, the Belgian Pro League 2009-10, which was their 30th Belgian championship.